Clubs & Activities

 Caitlin Copus, Advisor

 Club M-Ed is dedicated to students in the Allied Health field who serve the community through volunteer efforts.
-Activities include a Big Brother Big Sister program, health-related tours, and community service.
+Activities include a Shalom House shelter program, health-related tours and community service.

 Nikki Marhefka, Advisor

 COLLEGES AGAINST CANCER